boltops-tools/pipedream/lib/pipedream/help/deploy.md

     codepipe deploy demo # explicitly specify pipeline name codepipe deploy demo -b mybranch # specify git branch

 The pipeline is generated from the DSL and created with CloudFormation.
-The files that the DSL evaluates are in the `.codepipeline` folder:
+The files that the DSL evaluates are in the `.pipedream` folder:

-    .codepipeline/pipeline.rb
+    .pipedream/pipeline.rb
-    .codepipeline/role.rb
+    .pipedream/role.rb
-    .codepipeline/schedule.rb
+    .pipedream/schedule.rb
-    .codepipeline/webhook.rb
+    .pipedream/webhook.rb

 To create the CodePipeline pipeline, you run: